Jacinda Ardern: Political views

 In September 2017, Ardern said she wanted New Zealand to debate removing the monarch of New Zealand as head of state.
-During her announcement on 24 May 2021 of the appointment of Dame Cindy Kiro as the governor-general, Ardern said she believed that New Zealand would become a republic within her lifetime.
+During her announcement on 24 May 2021 of the appointment of Cindy Kiro as the governor-general, Ardern said she believed that New Zealand would become a republic within her lifetime.
 She has, however, met regularly with members of the Royal Family over the years and said that, "My particular views do not change the respect that I have for Her Majesty and for her family and for the work that they've done for New Zealand.
 I think you can hold both views, and I do."
 Following the death of Queen Elizabeth II, Ardern reaffirmed her support for republicanism but stated that official moves towards New Zealand becoming a republic was not "on the agenda anytime soon."

 Ardern in 2017 advocated a lower rate of immigration, suggesting a drop of around 20,000–30,000.
 Calling it an "infrastructure issue", she said that "there hasn't been enough planning about population growth, we haven't necessarily targeted our skill shortages properly"; but she wanted to increase the intake of refugees.

 In foreign affairs, Ardern in 2017 voiced support for a two-state solution to resolve the Israeli–Palestinian conflict.
 She condemned the Israeli killing of Palestinians during protests at the Gaza border.
+In September 2025, she called the situation in Gaza a genocide.

 Following the Supreme Court's landmark Make It 16 Incorporated v Attorney-General ruling in November 2022, Ardern supported lowering the voting age to 16 years, and said that the Government would introduce legislation to this effect.
 Legislation to change electoral law requires a 75 per cent majority.